milosptr/T-488-MAPP-A1/README.md

 - Additional features may be implemented beyond the core requirements for enhanced functionality and higher grades

 **Current Status:** The project is in early development phase.
-Data structures and type definitions are established, and the Expo Router navigation setup is in place.
+Data structures and type definitions are established, Expo Router navigation is configured, and Zustand state management is implemented with initialize and reset capabilities.

 ## Technologies Used